google/testrun/docs/get_started.md

 - Verify that the network interfaces are connected correctly.
 - Check the configuration settings.
 - Refer to the Testrun documentation or ask for assistance in the issues page: https://github.com/google/testrun/issues

+# Uninstall
+To uninstall Testrun, use the built-in dpkg uninstall command to remove Testrun correctly.
+For Testrun, this would be:  ```sudo apt-get remove testrun```